SyneRBI/SIRF/src/torch/README.md

 *   **Forward Pass:**
     1. Converts the input PyTorch tensor (representing an image) to a SIRF object.
     2. Calls the SIRF `ObjectiveFunction.get_value()` method.
-    3. Returns the *negative* of the objective function value as a PyTorch tensor.
-We negate the value because PyTorch optimizers perform *minimization*, and we typically want to maximize an objective function (or minimize its negative) in image reconstruction.
+    3. Returns the of the objective function value as a PyTorch tensor.
     4. Saves relevant information to the `ctx` if gradients are needed.

 *   **Backward Pass (VJP):**
     1. Receives the upstream gradient (`grad_output`), in this case it is always a scalar.
-    2. Gets the gradient of the *negative* objective function using `sirf_obj_func.get_gradient()`, which computed at the input and multiplied by the upstream gradient.
+    2. Gets the gradient of the objective function using `sirf_obj_func.get_gradient()`, which computed at the input and multiplied by the upstream gradient.
     3. Converts the SIRF gradient to a PyTorch tensor.
     4. Returns the gradient multiplied by `grad_output`.